mostafa/xk6-kafka/README.md

 ## The Release Process

-The `main` branch is the *development* branch and the pull requests will be *squashed and merged* to the `main` branch.
-When a commit is tagged with a version, e.g. `v0.10.0`, the build pipeline will build the `main` branch on that commit.
-When the build is completed, the binaries and the Docker image will be created.
-If you want to test the latest unreleased features, you need to clone the `main` branch and instruct the `xk6` to use the local cloned repository, instead of using the `@latest`, which refers to the latest tagged version, as explained in the [build for development](https://github.com/mostafa/xk6-kafka/blob/main/README.md#build-for-development) section.
+The `main` branch is the *development* branch, and the pull requests will be *squashed and merged* into the `main` branch.
+When a commit is tagged with a version, for example, `v0.10.0`, the build pipeline will build the `main` branch on that commit.
+The build process creates the binaries and the Docker image.
+If you want to test the latest unreleased features, you can clone the `main` branch and instruct the `xk6` to use the locally cloned repository instead of using the `@latest`, which refers to the latest tagged version, as explained in the [build for development](https://github.com/mostafa/xk6-kafka/blob/main/README.md#build-for-development) section.

 ## The Official Docker Image

 Since [v0.8.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.8.0), there is an [official Docker image](https://hub.docker.com/r/mostafamoradian/xk6-kafka) plus binaries in the assets.
-Before running your script, make sure to make it available to the container by mounting a volume (a directory) or passing it via stdin.
+Before running your script, make it available to the container by mounting a volume (a directory) or passing it via stdin.

 ```bash
 docker run --rm -i mostafamoradian/xk6-kafka:latest run - <scripts/test_json.js